prabalmen236/prabalmen236.github.io/README.md

 ---

 We will get to know about the practical steps of how to host and format a resume using Markdown, a Markdown editor, GitHub pages and Jekyll.
-Also we will hopefully get an idea about key principals in technical communication, as explained in Andrew Etter's book *Modern Technical Writing*.
+Also, we will hopefully get an idea about key principals in technical communication, as explained in Andrew Etter's book *Modern Technical Writing*.